derbroti/VOXEL/README.md

 #### Hardware

-To replicate the full end-to-end system, three separate machines (client, server, traffic shaper) are required.
+To replicate the full end-to-end system, three separate machines (client, server, traffic-shaper) are required.
+The traffic-shapher, in our testbed, has a direct physical network connection to the client and server, and, thus, needs to have two network interfaces.

+The connections client-shaper and shaper-server are placed in different subnets.
+The shaper interfaces are bridged and the host is configured to forward ip traffic.

 This repository only includes scripts for a simplified, local layout without a traffic shaper.
 However, the network traces are provided to enable the full replication of the system, albeit with additional effort.